chikekennykalu84/TigerGraph-Challenge_STEM-and-SDG-Opportunities-for-Women/README.md

 PercentofStemFemaleJobs - For the distribution of STEM Female jobs across Countries Globally.

-CountryDemographics - Fpr the data related to demographics (population, GDP, etc)across Countries Globally.
+CountryDemographics - For the data related to demographics (population, GDP, etc)across Countries Globally.

 PopulationDistribution - For the population of persons across Countries Globally.